andersondomingues/orca-sim/README.md

 ## The Anatomy of URSA

-URSA project is made of smaller components, described as following.
+URSA project is made of a few modules:

 - MODELS: Models are functional implementations of hardware's behavior, that is, its C++ code that emulates the hardware.
 Still, it is cycle-accurate and handy for fast-programming when targeting embedded platforms.
-Platforms are composed of several interconnected hardware models.
-Models are used to make platforms, which are then simulated by URSA's simulator.

-- GENERICS: Generic hardware is used to model parts of platforms do not need to be observed at runtime or which the abstraction does not require cycle precision.
-We provide two generic models: Buffer and Memory.
+We currently have models for
+  * Memory model, suitable for RAM and ROM emulation.
+This model support configuring addressing range (base and size), data manipulation methods (multi-range write and read), debugging (dump), and more.
+  * Buffer model.
+This model support fixed and dynamic buffer length (including unlimited length).
+  * Risc-V 32-bit core (hf-riscv).
+  * Network-on-chip router (hermes noc).
+XY routing algorithm, round-robin policy and whormhole package switching.
+  * DMNI module (from hemps).
+DMA + NI modules, together.

-- PLATFORMS: Platforms are made of peripherals, busses, processors and other hardware.
+- PLATFORMS: Platforms are composed of several interconnected hardware models, such as peripherals, busses, processors and other hardware.
 We are currently working on integrating both the HF-RISCV processor and peripherals from the HEMPS project onto a single platform.
 More information on HF-RISCV and HEMPS projects can be found in the [external contribution](#external-contribution) section.

 - SIMULATOR: The discrete event simulator component is the heart of simulation.
 It instantiates a queue in which events from hardware are scheduled and executed in-order.
 URSA provides cycle-precise simulation.